 - 11.2.1.
 Parks shall be provided as part of a connected parks and open space system and broader public realm network that includes roads, trails, and privately owned publicly accessible spaces. - 11.2.2.
-Wherever feasible, lands designated Environmental Protection and Green Space shall be incorporated into the parks and open space system for leisure uses and compatible, passive recreational functions.
+Wherever feasible, lands designated Environmental Protection Area and Green Space shall be incorporated into the parks and open space system for leisure uses and compatible, passive recreational functions.
 Such lands shall not be included as part of the parkland dedication requirements identified in this Secondary Plan. - 11.2.3.
 Parks shall be designed to minimize any potential negative impacts on the residential uses. - 11.2.4.
 Residential and commercial uses backing onto Parks shall be minimized. - 11.2.5.
-Park and open space design shall be in accordance with the requirements of the Sustainable Development Guidelines and shall consider the following:
+Park and open space design shall be in accordance with the requirements of the Sustainability Guidelines and shall consider the following:

-- a.
-Have regard for Crime Prevention Through Environmental Design (CPTED) principles and the Accessibility for Ontarians with Disabilities Act (AODA); - b.
+- Have regard for Crime Prevention Through Environmental Design (CPTED) principles and the Accessibility for Ontarians with Disabilities Act (AODA); - b.
 New trees and landscaping within parks should be of a diverse, robust species selection, drought tolerant, contribute to the tree canopy objectives of the Municipality and Region, and where possible, salvaged from the site or the local area; - c.
 Bicycle and pedestrian routes to, and within, parks should be accessible, safe, and visible; - d.
 Bicycle parking should be provided within all parks, regardless of park size; - e.
 Parks, in general, should be accessible and accommodate a range of age groups.
 Co-locating physical activity spaces for children and adults promotes physical activity in different age groups; - f.
 The illumination of parks, including parking areas and playing fields, shall be directed away from the Environmental Protection Area to minimize disturbance to wildlife, to the greatest extent feasible; and - g.
 The inclusion of public art in parks, facilities, and pedestrian spaces is encouraged. - 11.2.6.
-Dedication of lands for Neighbourhood Parks and Parkettes shall be in accordance with the Official Plan.
+Dedication of lands for Parkettes shall be in accordance with the Official Plan.
 Privately owned publicly-accessible spaces are not accepted as part of the parkland dedication. - 11.2.7.
 Areas conveyed for parkland purposes will be programmable lands.

 11.3.
-Neighbourhood Parks
+Parkettes

-- 11.3.1 Neighbourhood Parks are shown on Schedule A. The precise size and location of Neighbourhood Parks shall be determined at the time of development review and approval, based on the parkland provision requirements of Section 18 of the Clarington Official Plan. - 11.3.2 Neighbourhood Parks shall form the central focus of the overall Secondary Plan Area and shall:
+- 11.3.1.
+Parkettes are shown on Schedule A. The precise number, size, and location of Parkettes shall be determined at the time of development review and approval, based on the parkland provision requirements of Section 18 of the Official Plan. - 11.3.2.
+Parkettes are smaller scale parks, between 0.5 to 1.0 hectare in size, and are intended to provide passive open space areas, serve as focal points within sub-areas of each neighbourhood, and shall: - Be easily accessible for residents within a 400 metre radius (5 minute walking distance);